Shineed/MyProjects/Automation/readme.md

+This is the read file to explain how I have done the scenario

 I have used Selenium, Java and TestNG framework to code this program.

 Before starting the test, it will open the chrome browser and enter the url once the browser get maximised.